 Numerous companies offer whale-watching tours departing from Fisherman’s Wharf.
 Learn more about what you’ll see with a visit to the outstanding Monterey Bay Aquarium.
 For prime whale-watching from land, drive south along the spectacular Big Sur Coast, where high points along Highway One provide great whale-viewing spots.
 On weekends in January and February, join ranger-led whale-watch programs at some of the region’s parks, including Garrapata, Andrew Molera, and Pfeiffer-Big Sur State Parks.

-Prime time is during the annual migration of gray whales, December through April, though whales visit these waters year round.
+Prime time is during the annual migration of grey whales, December through April, though whales visit these waters year-round.
 May to October you might see blue whales, which can grow more than 31 metres long.

 Inside Tip: Celebrate cetaceans during the annual Dana Point Festival of Whales, a leviathan-sized March event with lectures, whale-watch outings, and a parade.

 After marveling at the model of a giant blue whale in the Aquarium of the Pacific in Long Beach, go see the real thing on whale watching trips from the adjacent harbor, or head out from San Pedro to the west.
 Just offshore, you have a good chance to spot blue whales June through October and migrating gray whales December to mid-May.
 With luck, you’ll spy humpbacks and orcas too.